rivermont/spidy/README.md

 Clears all save files by deleting them and creating empty ones.

 ### crawler.py
 The important code.
-This is what you will run to crawl links and save information.
+This is what you will run to crawl links and save information.<br>
 Because the internet is so big, this will practically never end.

 ### post-process.py
-This removes all the lines in `crawler_words.txt` longer than 16 characters.
+This removes all the lines in `crawler_words.txt` longer than 16 characters.<br>
 Run this after running crawler.py for a while.

 ### run.bat
-A Windows batch file to run the program.
+A Windows batch file to run the program.<br>
-Theoretically once the crawler finishes running post-process with run, but you'd have to get the entire internet first, so...

 # Branches